Unexploded Ordnance (UXO) Survey and Risk Mitigation

 Our team are experienced in the use of a variety of geophysical survey techniques to locate targets and reduce UXO risk.
 This includes Magnetometry, Electromagnetics (EM), and Ground Penetrating Radar (GPR).
 All data collected is processed and interpreted by our experienced team of geophysicists, who are experienced in interpreting large and complex data sets.

-A comprehensive report is then generated which includes:
+A comprehensive UXO report is then generated which includes:

 • A review of the available information and data